w-henderson/WAVFileCreator/docs/wavlang.md

 ## `sin` Macro
 The `sin` macro is used to generate a sin wave at a given frequency for a given duration.
 It's formatted as `[sin, <freq or note>, <duration>]`.
 You can pass it either a frequency in Hz or a note name such as `A4`, and the duration is measured in seconds.

+## `sqr` Macro
+The `sqr` macro is used to generate a square wave at a given frequency for a given duration.
+It's formatted as `[sqr, <freq or note>, <duration>]`.
+You can pass it either a frequency in Hz or a note name such as `A4`, and the duration is measured in seconds.